fbpx

 Why Does Carbon Emissions Intensity Matter?

-Emissions intensity will vary from operation to operation, but it’s a really important way of relating emissions to where an organization is at scale.
+Carbon emissions intensity will vary from operation to operation, but it’s a really important way of relating emissions to where an organization is at scale.
 Companies that have set targets have likely set some sort of target around overall emissions.
 For example, a target to reach net zero by 2040.
 However, something that’s important to consider is that as an organization grows, its overall carbon footprint could also grow, particularly in the absence of energy efficiency projects.

 For example, an organization might add a second or third facility or new suppliers, and even if they’ve done efficiency projects, they might still see an increase in emissions.
 There are various reasons for this.
 Maybe they’re now operating 24/7 whereas they used to only operate five days a week.
 Or maybe they’ve added new carbon-emitting equipment to their operations or have increased fuel consumption.
 Whatever the case, overall emissions could continue to grow as an organization grows, depending on what’s being done to mitigate those emissions.